 During your visit you should try to attend:

-- Admissions Information Session (45 minutes; all welcome): Learn the basics about Dartmouth, our application process, and the financial aid offered by the College.
+- Admissions Information Session (45 minutes; all welcome): Learn about the distinguishing features of a Dartmouth education, our application process, and the financial aid offered by the College.

 - Campus Tour (1 hour; all welcome): A current student will lead you around the campus and share stories about what it's like being a student at the College.
 You'll see academic buildings, the student center, libraries, and more.